The Latest: Trump responds to flattery from South Korea’s president in trade meeting at White House

 Trump muses again on renaming the Department of Defense

-In both of his appearances in the Oval Office Monday, Trump has mused about renaming the Department of Defense to its original name, the Department of War.
+In both of his appearances in the Oval Office on Monday, Trump mused about renaming the Department of Defense to its original name, the Department of War.

 The name was changed in 1949.